Hibernate Batch Processing – Why you may not be using it. (Even if you think you are)

 Matt

-3. Theo Briscoe Says:
+3. Theo Briscoe says:

 Great Explanation, thanks

-4. paliwalashish Says:
+4. paliwalashish says:

 Great article!
 I just did a simple benchmark on my application without bulk and with bulk.
 Benchmarked it for 10000 inserts.
 Normal inserts tool 368 sec and batch updates took 6 sec.
 Batch size = 500.
 Fews, Playing with a system which has to handle few good many records per sec.
 The only problem that I now have is high CPU usage while inserting.
 Batch update has reduced it to spikes while updating.